MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-telemetry.md

 - What is the operating system on which different SCOM core components are launched?
 - What is the language of the SCOM installation?
 - What are the CPU and memory of the different SCOM servers
-- What are the number of SCOM web servers installed?
+- What is the number of SCOM web servers installed?
 - Is reporting server installed?
 - Is ACS installed?
-- What are the number of gateways in the SCOM environment?
+- What is the number of gateways in the SCOM environment?
 - What is the number of management servers in the SCOM environment?
 - Is Operational Insights account setup?
 - What is the SQL configuration of the SCOM environment? (version/SP version/SQL Always ON/Cluster)